Sujith3568/sujith-java-test/README.md

 By using .equals() the isPalindrome() return true if revered string and cleaned string are same otherwise false.<br>
 In the main method the isPalindrome() method is called along with sending the string as argument and the result is printed.<br>
 To run the code/file<br>
-      In the terminal- 1.    javac PalindromeChecker.java <br>
+      In the terminal:    javac PalindromeChecker.java <br>
-                      then   java PalindromeChecker
+                      then <br>  java PalindromeChecker

 # Task 2: Simple Employee Class
 The constructor of Employee class is created which take 3 parameter.<br>